seanleblanc/wordle/README.md

 Load file wordle.el in Emacs, then evaluate entire buffer.

-Put a guess into Wordle, add guess + mask pair to list of guesses and masks, then evaluate wordle function (CTRL-e after wordle).
+Put a guess into Wordle, add guess + mask pair to list of guesses and masks, then evaluate wordle function (CTRL-x CTRL-e after wordle).
 In the results minibuffer, and also, in the Messages buffer, you will see a list of word candidates to continue playing.

 ## Example